-It’s time to start getting curious about trees.
+It’s time to start getting curious about the different types of trees.
 These gentle giants have been our neighbors for as long as the human race has existed.
 They live a life of different in function and purpose, but the surviving elements between us are strikingly similar.

 But if we get down to the nitty gritty, we discover that just like us, trees communicate, eat, exist in families, learn, adapt, thrive, and perish.
 Only each minute for us, is extended to a year for them.